Architlall/TDOC-Esolang/README.md

 ```

-Here we can’t simply extract the string in between and work on it as each line is read separately so for this reason we can extract part of the string having the tags opening/closing and adding on to it to construct the whole string…
+Here we can’t simply extract the string in between and work on it as each line is read separately so for this reason we can extract part of the string having the tags opening/closing and adding on to it to construct the whole paragraph present between the log tags…

-So this points out that simply parsing and writing in an output file won’t do for that we have another solution which is using a dynamic array or list that stores the parsed values in their pattern so that if there are some deeper manipulations required then we can handle that before scripting it on the output file.
+So this points out that simply parsing and writing in an output file won’t do for that we have another solution which is using that same conatiner in which we are storing the parsed values accordingly in a specific pattern so that it can be arranged to get the desired parsed code in the output file..

 The list shall store in the strings inside it which is to be inserted and at the creation and scripting period would be activated to fill in the string nodes line after line.

-A basic example :

-Say a list has the contents for the print statement parsed as :
+The printf implementation :

 ```

- [	{ 	“print()“	}  ,  {	“Material to be inserted”	}  ,  {	  “;”	 }];
+    [	{ 	“print()“	}  ,  {	“Material to be inserted i.e connected parts of a multiline <log> ”	}  ,  {	  “;”	 }];

 ```

 So it can be parsed as ==========>  [ { “ print(“material---------”); “ } ]

 and then re-inserted at the head node whereas removing the already present nodes.

 This way we can create a simple printing program in our language.

 ## Step 2 : Working with Data Types and  Input/Output

 Taking user input is a very basic task that is expected of our esolang.
 For convinience let us assume that we have already declared a variable of integer type (we will see how to do that later in this section).